MateolCS/recruitment_task/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+### You can also check live preview [here](https://magenta-kringle-5a3fb0.netlify.app/)

 It took me around 2h to perform the task.